 Conditions under which the symbol I (Incomplete) may be assigned and changed are described under University Regulations.
 The symbol I must be changed by a date agreed on by the instructor and the student but usually no later than the last day of the examination period within one calendar year for the fall, spring or summer semester in which the symbol I is assigned.
-An Incomplete that is not changed within this period automatically becomes an IF, at which time a student is placed on F-Probation (see Grade of F above).
-In cases of well-documented extenuating circumstances, an instructor and a student may jointly petition the director of the student’s degree program for additional time in which to complete the work of the course.
+An Incomplete that is not changed within this period automatically becomes an F. In cases of well-documented extenuating circumstances, an instructor and a student may jointly petition the director of the student’s degree program for additional time in which to complete the work of the course.
 Such petitions should be submitted within the same period.
-The symbol of I cannot be changed by reregistering for the course here or by taking its equivalent elsewhere.
+The symbol of I cannot be changed by re-registering for the course here or by taking its equivalent elsewhere.
 Upon submission of the assigned grade, the I is removed from the transcript.

 Students contemplating doctoral study are strongly encouraged to include the thesis as an elective in their master’s program.
 The thesis subject should be selected as early as possible to permit effective integration with the coursework.
 The subject must be approved by the professor in charge of the student’s field.
 The thesis in its final form must have the approval of the professor in charge.
 All theses must be submitted electronically and meet the formatting and other requirements set forth online at GW's Electronic Theses and Dissertations Submission website.